 About UCLA Anderson Forecast

-UCLA Anderson Forecast is one of the most widely watched and often-cited economic outlooks for California and the nation, and was unique in predicting both the seriousness of the early-1990s downturn in California, and the strength of the state’s rebound since 1993.
-Most recently, the Forecast is credited as the first major U.S. economic forecasting group to declare the recession of 2001.
+UCLA Anderson Forecast is one of the most widely watched and often-cited economic outlooks for California and the nation and was unique in predicting both the seriousness of the early-1990s downturn in California and the strength of the state’s rebound since 1993.
+More recently, the Forecast was credited as the first major U.S. economic forecasting group to declare the recession of 2001.
 Visit UCLA Anderson Forecast on the Web at http://uclaforecast.com.

 About UCLA Anderson School of Management